Lady Angela Forbes: Married life and after

 Lady Angela Forbes’s story presents us with a number of smart society people; they chatter and intrigue in various country houses, and at other times we meet them in London.
 Most of them indulge in epigrammatic talk, which, though not strictly true to life, is excusable in so far as it makes their conversations light and amusing.

-About 1912, she became the mistress of Lord Elcho, due to a vacancy caused by the death of the Duchess of Leinster, and thus joined the social circle known as the Souls.
+By 1912 she became the mistress of Lord Elcho and thus joined the social circle known as the Souls.
 Forbes was then living either in her own house at Le Touquet or in Elcho's country house in East Lothian.
 She has been called "a tough, vibrant personality whose language would make a trooper blush".
 The writer Edith Sitwell (after Forbes had feuded with her brother Sacheverell) later described her as "an elderly gorilla afflicted with sex appeal".